-China-US trade flows have burgeoned in recent years.
-While closer economic ties have brought benefits to both countries, they have also given rise to new frictions.
-This week we will explore some of the sources of these frictions.
+China-US trade flows have burgeoned since the 1990s.
+While closer economic ties have brought benefits to both countries, they have also led new frictions, and over the past two years economic relations have deteriorated sharply.
+In this final part of the course, we will examine the nature of US-China economic relations, how those relations have evolved, and we will discuss some of the key areas of disagreement on economic issues.